Manas002/Python_Data-Driven-Product-Management-Conducting-a-Market-Analysis/README.md

 You are provided with a number of CSV files in the "Files/data" folder, which offer international and national-level data on Google Trends keyword searches related to fitness and related products.

 workout.csv

 three_keywords.csv

 workout_geo.csv

 three_keywords_geo.csv

+**Questions to be Answered :**

+**1- When was the global search for 'workout' at its peak?**

+**2- What was the most popular during the covid pandemic, and what is the most popular now?**

+**3- What country has the highest interest for workouts among the following: United States, Australia, or Japan?**

+**4- Which of the two countries has the highest interest in home workouts?**

 <img width="1136" height="639" alt="image" src="https://github.com/user-attachments/assets/f7321339-58ad-48dd-86c6-4a6c77a6e152" />